saeugetier/photobooth/README.md

 Main features are:
 - User Interface with touchscreen input (input via mouse is not recommended).
 Control via buttons may be added in future.
 - Photo preview and capture via V4L2 (Raspberry Pi Camera or Webcam) or via GPhoto2 supported cameras.
-- Printout with Canon Selphy photo printer.
+- Printout with Canon Selphy photo printer or standard printer via CUPS.
 - Configurable image collages with own templates.
 User can select current template in application.
 - Password protected settings menu:
 	- Copy all photos to USB storage.